Are Legumes Bad For You?

-The common consensus is that legumes are not bad for you, but good for you.
+The common consensus is that Legumes are not bad, but good for you.
 However, there are two highly opposing beliefs that dictate if beans are a good source of nutrients for the body, or bad.

 Here is what is being said about beans and why legumes are considered to be bad for you:

 First, they are difficult to digest.
 Beans, if not properly soaked and prepared, can present harsh fiber that causes you to bloat and cramp.
 Some even report the gas caused by legumes is toxic to the system, not to mention everyone around you.

 Secondly, beans, although a slow-carb are still carbohydrates that are high in starch.
 Eating large portions of beans or legumes with each meal can cause problems when it comes to losing weight and maintaining that trim and lean torso.

 Lastly, legumes contain phytoestrogens which mimic and interfere with the natural estrogen hormone in the body.
 High levels of phytoestrogens can actually disrupt reproductive systems in animals as well as humans.
 Restricting portions can be beneficial.